 Glass Recycling Near Me

-More often as not, successful glass recycling programs have been state or local affairs.
+More often than not, successful glass recycling programs have been starting for local affairs.
 For example, 10 states have passed bottle bills that require consumers to pay deposits on beverage bottles, with the aim of encouraging users to recycle bottles in order to get their deposits back.
 In states with those laws, 98% of bottles are recycled, compared to the national average of roughly 33%.

 Other approaches have also worked.
-For instance, California requires insulation glass used in the state contain at least 30% cullet and container glass require at least 35% cullet.
-North Carolina passed an on-premise recycling bill that requires alcoholic-beverage permit-holders to recycle bottles and cans.
+For instance, California requires insulation glass used in the state contain at least 30% cullet and container glass requires at least 35% cullet.
+North Carolina passed an on-premise recycling bill that requires alcoholic beverage permit-holders to recycle bottles and cans.